sbellity/kinen-club-project/sessions/20251212-01-llmchain-agents-crew-architecture/rounds/01-foundation.md

 3. How would you implement quality gates?
 (LLM-as-judge, rules, human review?)
 4. Is partial campaign output useful, or is it all-or-nothing?

+>> 1. it's a balance. ultimately user needs to also be able to intervene and express his preferences or course correct.
+>> 2. yes
+>> 3. all are possible and probably necessary
+>> 4. it's useful for the user to have somethig to course correct on, but ultimately the output needs to be complete

 ---

 ### Q1.6: Observability & Debugging